longturn/freeciv21/docs/General/faq.rst

 a tile produces more than 2 units of food, production, ortrade.
 You should change your government (See the in-game help on :title-reference:`Government` for more detail) to get rid of this penalty.

 This feature is also not 100% affected by the form of government.
-There are some Small and Great Wonders in certain rulesets that get rid of the output penalty.
+There are some small and great wonders in certain rulesets that get rid of the output penalty.

 Can I build land over sea/transform ocean to land?